raphaelsulzer/PixelsPointsPolygons/README.md

 ### Setup

-The project supports hydra configuration which allows to modify any parameter either from a `.yaml` file of directly from the command line.
+The project supports hydra configuration which allows to modify any parameter either from a `.yaml` file or directly from the command line.

 To setup the project structure we recommend to specify your `$DATA_ROOT` and `$MODEL_ROOT` in `config/host/default.yaml`.